verrazzano/verrazzano/install/README.md

 #### Prerequisites
 * A DNS Zone is a distinct portion of a domain namespace.
 Therefore, ensure that the zone is appropriately associated with a parent domain.
-For example, an appropriate zone name for the `v8o.example.com` domain is `sales.v8o.example.com`.
+For example, an appropriate zone name for parent domain `v8o.example.com` domain is `us.v8o.example.com`.
 * Create an OCI DNS zone using the OCI Console or the OCI CLI.
 CLI example:
 ```
 oci dns zone create -c <compartment ocid> --name <zone-name-prefix>.v8o.oracledx.com --zone-type PRIMARY